-Endometriosis is a disease that affects women and their reproductive system.
-It occurs when the tissue that normally lines inside the uterus, the endometrium, grows outside the uterus.
-The damaged tissue is usually known as endometriosis patches, implants, nodules, or lesions, and it is found in the pelvic cavity, including on or under the ovaries, on the fallopian tubes, which carry egg cells from the ovaries to the uterus, behind the uterus, on the tissues that hold the uterus in place, on the bowels or bladder, and in rare cases, on the lungs or in other parts of the body.
+Endometriosis is a disease in which tissue that normally lines the uterus, called the endometrium, grows outside the uterus.
+This abnormal growth occurs in patches or nodules called endometrial lesions.
+These lesions usually develop in the pelvic cavity, on or under the ovaries, on the tubes connecting the ovaries to the uterus, behind the uterus, on the tissues that hold the uterus in place.
+They may also grow on the bowels or bladder, and in rare cases, in the lungs and elsewhere.

-Hormone treatment is used in the form of pills, shots or injections, or nasal spray and is based on the hormonal causes for the development of endometriosis.
-The treatments are meant to stop the production of estrogen in the ovaries, preventing the menstrual cycle that is known to exacerbate pain in endometriosis patients.
+Hormone treatment can come in the form of pills, injections, or intrauterine devices.
+These treatments are meant to stop the production of estrogen in the ovaries, preventing the menstrual cycle that is known to exacerbate pain in endometriosis patients.

 Orilissa, approved by the U.S. Food and Drug Administration (FDA) in July 2018 to treat moderate to severe pain caused by endometriosis, acts through a similar mechanism.
 That is, Orilissa dampens the effects of the gonadotropin-releasing hormone (GnRH), a hormone produced in the brain that stimulates the production and secretion of ovarian hormones.